petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/replacement-products.md

 ![A new Replacing column shows the discontinued product replaced.](./replacement-products/images/02.png)

 !!! note
-    If you use the quick add-to-cart function to add a discontinued SKU to the mini cart, the replacement SKU gets added automatically.
+    If you use the quick add-to-cart function to add a discontinued SKU to the mini cart, the replacement SKU is added automatically.
 See [Adding Discontinued Products to Cart](../../creating-store-content/liferay-commerce-fragments/using-the-mini-cart-fragment.md#adding-the-mini-cart-fragment-to-a-page)

 <!-- TO BE ADDED ONCE FEATURE IS AVAILABLE